 Tools and Techniques:

-The AMCC aims to provide students an interactive and engaging experience using state-of-the-art instruments.
+The AMCC aims to provide students with an interactive and engaging experience using state-of-the-art instruments.
 Using live, remote demonstrations of instrument capabilities and real samples, students will work through characterization challenges they will likely face in their own work.
 Students will have the opportunity to work with:

 - Scanning Electron Microscope with integrated Focused Ion Beam (FIB/SEM, Helios Nanolab 660/G3 from ThermoFisher Scientific)